jpcura/cse15l-lab-reports/Lab_Report_1.md

 /home/lecture1/messages/zh-cn.txt
 ```
 * pwd:/home
 * Produced the path to the file.
-Without any directory contained within the file this makes sense.
+This output is different from when a path to a directory is given.
+A path to a directory prints the other directories or files within in that directory.
+Because zh-cn.txt has no files or directories within it, ls returns the path to the file.
 * no error.
 ```
 [user@sahara ~]$ cat /home/lecture1/messages/zh-cn.txt
 你好世界
 ```
 * pwd:\home
-* read the text with in a file wich is expected for cat.
+* read the text within a file which is expected for cat.
 * no error